 - You can choose to use the Service in a manner that limits the data we collect.
-For example, in Unity’s game replay Service (Everyplay) you can create an account but choose not to provide a photo.
+For example, in Unity’s Connect service you can choose not to publicly share your profile.

 - You can access and update your information as described in the section “7.
 Accessing/Updating Your Information."

 You can opt out of communications like email, by following the instructions in any marketing message you receive.
 However,